digitalist/ironclad/README.md

 # TrueOS Poudriere setup

-Experimental Ansible playbook for deploying basic poudriere port building machine
+Experimental Ansible playbook for deploying basic poudriere port building machine.

+You may need it if you want:

+ - to build packages for TrueOS in the same env as official
+ - to make patches for existing software
+ - to port something new

 ### Usage